Local SEOJune 3, 20268 min read

 How much does web design and SEO cost in Gainesville?

-It depends on who builds it and what it does — DIY builders run $15 to $50 a month, freelancers $800 to $5,000, and done-for-you build-plus-SEO services roughly $1,500 to $6,000 to launch then a monthly plan.
+It depends on who builds it and what it does — DIY builders run $15 to $50 a month, freelancers $800 to $5,000, and done-for-you build-plus-SEO services roughly $3,000 to $15,000 to launch depending on scope, then a monthly plan.
 The full breakdown is in our guide on what a small business website costs in 2026.

 How long does local SEO take to work?